Your capital is at risk and returns are not guaranteed

 - An extended period of deflation

-Debentures are transferable which means if you want to get your money back you may be able to sell them, though there is no formal regulated market on which you can do so.
-But remember if you are forced to sell them in a hurry or if a Debenture has consistently underperformed, there is a risk you may not get all of your money back.
+The investments on Abundance are transferable which means if you want to get your money back you may be able to sell them but there is no formal regulated market on which you can do so.
+To help you sell Abundance provides a marketplace which enables buyers and sellers to connect and trade investments, but this is an informal and is not like a stock exchange or other regulated market.
+You may not be able to sell instantly.
+Remember, if you are forced to sell them in a hurry or if an investment has not paid returns as expected, there is a risk you may not get all of your money back.

 Abundance is not authorised to provide financial advice to investors and does not do so.
-It is therefore your responsibility to do your homework on whether to invest in a specific Debenture or not.
+It is therefore your responsibility to do your homework on whether to invest in a specific investment or not.
 If you do not understand anything regarding a particular investment please seek independent financial advice.